RokuroMakube/FatturExcel/README.md

 ### Instructions:
 __ONLY THE FIRST TIME EVER YOU RUN THE PROGRAM: run the program as administrator (it is just for configuration, you have to this only once and the FIRST time you start the program) without any P7M file inside (it would just delete them)__

--  Download the Fatture (XML and P7M) and put them into the directory "Fatture Elettroniche"
+-  Download the Fatture (XML or P7M) and put them into the directory "Fatture Elettroniche"
 -  Run the program (double click on it)
 -  Converted files are inside the folder "Fatture Excel"
 -  You can print them as like that, just open the files and print them because they are already optimized for A4 paper size visualization and PRINTING